embeddedartistry/libmemory/docs/CONTRIBUTING.md

 ### Development Process

-This project is still a work-in-progress and does not have a strict development model. `master` contains the latest code, and new versions are tagged nightly.
+`master` contains the latest code, and new versions are tagged nightly.

 Please branch from `master` for any new changes.
+Once you are ready to merge changes, open a pull request.
+The build server will test and analyze the branch to ensure it can be safely merged.

 ### Building the Project